“You have made us for yourself, O Lord, and our heart is restless until it rests in you.”

 As a newly initiated Catholic, they continue their formation and education continue in the Period of the Post Baptismal Catechesis, which is also called Mystagogy.
 This period continues at least until Pentecost.
 During the period the newly baptized members reflect on their experiences at the Easter Vigil and continue to learn more about the Scriptures, the Sacraments, and the teachings of the Catholic Church.
 In addition, they reflect on how they will serve Christ and help in the Church's mission and outreach activities.

-At its core, RCIA is a program for people who would like to know more about the Roman Catholic faith.
+At its core, OCIA (Order of Christian Initiation of Adults, formerly RCIA) is a program for people who would like to know more about the Roman Catholic faith.

-Yet, even the most robust, well-structured and successful RCIA program is not simply a one-time experience in catechetical instruction; rather, it is truly the beginning of a life-long conversion process.
+Yet, even the most robust, well-structured and successful OCIA program is not simply a one-time experience in catechetical instruction; rather, it is truly the beginning of a life-long conversion process.